rampantdev/100-days-of-code/log.md

 #Python
 Spent time learning about building and manipulating word documents in order to automate processes at my job.
 Spent time cleaning up a script I had been working on for building a table of data and incorporated it into a word document.

+### Day 4: April 28, 2017 - CookieJar()
+#Python
+Spent time working through CookieJar tutorials.
+Learned how to capture cookies in the cookiejar() and evaluate how your request was redirected to its final destination.
+Used url lib.

 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)